AI coding for beginnersBeginner roadmap

 Learn the language around the build

-The Start Here page explains the VCA method.
-The vibe coding course overview explains the wider course category.
-Guides and glossary pages help when a term or tool feels unfamiliar.
+Start Here explains the VCA method.
+The AI coding course is the structured course route when you are ready.
+The vibe coding course sits lower here as a related terminology route, and guides and glossary pages help when a term or tool feels unfamiliar.

 Learn coding with AI FAQs